 My name is Greg Taylor.
-I am an Open source software developer (mostly within the Python community), Linux enthusiast, and perpetual tinkerer.
+I am an Engineering Manager, Open source software developer (mostly within the Python community), Linux enthusiast, and perpetual tinkerer.
 I love my Clemson Tigers, alternative and folk music, and my two dogs.

 If you’d like to see a more structured overview of my professional and academic history, check out my LinkedIn Profile.
 Otherwise, read on for a more free-form overview.